arcus/education_modules/sql_intermediate/sql_intermediate.md

 <!--
 author:   Peter Camacho; Joy Payton
 email:    camachop@chop.edu
-version: 1.1.1
+version: 1.2.0
-current_version_description: Update with improvements to regular expressions, highlight boxes, correct typos
+current_version_description: Correct typo, update metadata version
 module_type: standard
-docs_version: 1.0.0
+docs_version: 2.0.0
 language: en
 narrator: US English Male
 title: SQL, Intermediate Level
 comment:  Learn how to do intermediate SQL queries on single tables, by using code, hands-on.
 long_description: Do you want to learn intermediate Structured Query Language (SQL) for more precise and complex data querying on single tables?
 This module will give you hands on experience with single-table queries using keywords including CASE, LIKE, REGEXP_LIKE, GROUP BY, HAVING, and WITH, along with a number of aggregate functions like COUNT and AVG.
-This module is appropriate for people who are comfortable writing basic SQL queries and are ready to practice more advanced sklls.
+This module is appropriate for people who are comfortable writing basic SQL queries and are ready to practice more advanced skills.
 mode: Textbook

 estimated_time_in_minutes: 60